CM Punjab Asaan Karobar Card (2026)—Complete & Updated Guide

 • Home-based and micro businesses

-If your business income is modest and you need support to keep operations running, this card is meant for you.
+If your business income is modest and you need support to operate, this card is for you.

 Difference Between the Card and Regular Loans

-The Asaan Karobar Card is not like a normal bank loan.
+The Asaan Karobar Card is different from a standard bank loan.

-Regular loans give cash but come with interest, paperwork, and repayment pressure.
-This card focuses on controlled support instead.
+Regular loans provide cash but involve interest, paperwork, and repayment pressure.
+This card offers controlled support.

 Asaan Karobar Scheme 2026 – Overview

-The Asaan Karobar Card is part of the larger Asaan Karobar Scheme, launched by the Government of Punjab to support small businesses across the province.
+The Asaan Karobar Card is part of the larger Asaan Karobar Scheme, launched by the Government of Punjab and currently active, with a focus on 2026.

 Government of Punjab Initiative